How to create a winning customer-centric culture

-Dont be daunted by the list of things to do – an easy way to start your own customer movement is to begin each meeting with a customer moment, sharing a customer story both good or bad.
+Dont be daunted by the list of things to do – an easy way to start your own customer movement and build your customer-centric culture is to begin each meeting with a customer moment, sharing a customer story both good or bad.

 It is incredibly powerful and quickly becomes a habit.

 Further reading and support: